Edge Computing in Low-Earth Orbit -- What Could Possibly Go Wrong?: Failure Models

 \subsection{ISL Degradation}

 ISLs are important to provide the low round-trip times of satellite networks and for communication between services in LEO edge computing.
-Free-space laser ISLs are unlikely to be affected by obstruction or weather attenuation, yet atmospheric refraction of the laser may lead to connection interruptions.
-Although successful free-space laser communication between satellites with the lowest altitude of the line of sight at 20km have been achieved~\cite{smutny20095}, typical estimates for a minimum safe altitude are $\sim$80km.
+Laser ISLs in LEO are unlikely to be affected by obstruction or weather attenuation, yet atmospheric refraction of the laser may lead to connection interruptions.
+Although successful free-space laser communication between satellites with the lowest altitude of the line of sight at 20km have been achieved~\cite{smutny20095}, typical estimates for a minimum safe altitude are $\sim$80km~\cite{Bhattacherjee2019-jz}.
 As shown in \cref{fig:islrefraction}, this is the height of the Mesosphere, where water vapors and other gases can attenuate the laser links and cause refraction~\cite{Bhattacherjee2019-jz}.
 Although even a link below this altitude could work with decreased signal strength, current constellations rarely use ISLs in this area given their orbital parameters.

 As shown in \cref{fig:linkheights}, only the two sparsest \emph{Gen1} Starlink shells have ISLs that are blocked by the Earth, other shells and constellations are not subject to ISL degradation.
 Note that we assume a \emph{+GRID} topology where a satellite connects to its neighbors in its own orbital plane as well as one satellite in each adjacent plane over ISLs.
 Link setup delays make other, dynamic topologies infeasible~\cite{Bhattacherjee2019-jz,Bhattacharjee2023-wf}.
+This minimum ISL altitude can be easily anticipated in network simulation and taken into account in routing.